ajboloor/survey-Adversarial_ML/README.md

 - Assumptions
   * No access to DNN structure and parameters
   * No access to large training dataset
+  * Accses to only the output labels of the oracle model
-- A synthetic dataset is constructed by the adversary to train a substitute for the DNN classifier
+- A synthetic dataset is constructed by the adversary to train a *substitute* model for the DNN classifier
+- DNN is expected to misclassify inputs due to transferability with the *substitute* model

 ---